wp-plugins/woocommerce-compare-products/readme.txt

 3. Click the FEATURES tab

-4. Click the dropdown arrow at the end of the Master Cateory tab.
+4. Click the dropdown arrow at the end of the Master Category tab.
 You'll see that all of your parent product Attributes have been auto created as Compare Features.

 5. Add any Custom Compare categories or features you require.